Subscribe to updates

 Wroxton Fields Quarry

-The committee were scheduled to consider a report by the Planning Development Manager regarding land at Wroxton Fields Quarry, Stratford Road A422, Wroxton, Oxfordshire OX15 6EZ.
+The committee was scheduled to consider a report by the Planning Development Manager regarding land at Wroxton Fields Quarry, Stratford Road A422, Wroxton, Oxfordshire, OX15 6EZ.
 The application, submitted by Earthline Ltd, sought permission for:

 - Extraction of mineral